BuildwShub/Blinkit-Dashboard/README.md

 ## 🙌 Acknowledgments

 Special thanks to the Blinkit team for providing the data used in this analysis.
+A big shoutout to [Data Tutorials](https://www.youtube.com/@datatutorials1) for their helpful tutorial that guided this project.
+Watch the full tutorial [here](https://www.youtube.com/watch?v=mmxVCFceQgU).

 ## 🔗 Links